-The Staff has concluded that core, protocol-level staking of network native tokens-whether performed directly, through delegated validators, or via custodial pass-through programs-in many cases does not involve an "offer or sale of securities."
-Applying Howey, the Staff reasoned that staking rewards are coded into the network and flow programmatically rather than from anyone's entrepreneurial efforts; validators and custodians provide only ministerial infrastructure services; and token holders retain ownership of staked tokens and bear network-level risks.
+The staff has concluded that core, protocol-level staking of network native tokens - whether performed directly, through delegated validators or via custodial pass-through programs - in many cases does not involve an offer or sale of securities.
+Applying the Howey test, the staff reasoned that staking rewards are coded into the network and flow programmatically, rather than from anyone's entrepreneurial efforts; validators and custodians provide only ministerial infrastructure services; and token holders retain ownership of staked tokens and bear network-level risks.

-Commissioner Hester M. Peirce applauded the clarification, stressing that it removes a "regulatory cloud" that had chilled U.S. participation in proof-of-stake consensus and aligns staking with the Staff's earlier view that proof-of-work mining is likewise outside the securities regime.
+SEC Commissioner Hester M. Peirce applauded the clarification, stressing that it removes a regulatory cloud that had chilled U.S. participation in proof-of-stake consensus and aligns staking with the staff's earlier view that proof-of-work mining is likewise outside the securities regime.[7]

-However, it is important to bear in mind that the Statement constitutes only Staff guidance, not binding law or even an official SEC Statement, meaning future interpretations or SEC actions could modify this position.
-In addition, the sole current Democrat appointed SEC Commissioner, Carolyn A. Crenshaw, published a dissent warning that the Staff guidance may not survive judicial scrutiny and could foster "regulatory whiplash" if future Commissions change course.
+However, it is important to bear in mind that the statement constitutes only staff guidance, not binding law or even an official SEC statement, meaning future interpretations or SEC actions could modify this position.
+In addition, Carolyn A. Crenshaw, the current sole Democrat SEC commissioner, published a dissent, warning that the staff guidance may not survive judicial scrutiny and could foster regulatory whiplash if future commissions change course.

-For crypto developers, validators, and custodial platforms willing to keep staking strictly limited to protocol-driven rewards-with no fixed yields, profit-sharing rights, discretionary reinvestment, or derivative "liquid-staking" tokens-the Staff guidance offers a workable compliance blueprint.
-Yet departure from the relatively narrow fact pattern provided by the Staff, or any resurgence of investor-reliance factors, could revive securities-law risk.
-Staking service providers should therefore be prepared to recalibrate if the Commission's balance between network functionality and investor protection shifts again.
+For crypto developers, validators and custodial platforms willing to keep staking strictly limited to protocol-driven rewards - with no fixed yields, profit-sharing rights, discretionary reinvestment or derivative liquid-staking tokens - the staff guidance offers a workable compliance blueprint.

+Yet departure from the relatively narrow fact pattern provided by the staff, or any resurgence of investor-reliance factors, could revive securities law risk.
+Staking service providers should therefore be prepared to recalibrate if the SEC's balance between network functionality and investor protection shifts again.